PerrySong/CryptoPortfolio-Nodejs/README.md

    * All the array parameters are not available, you can only pass one single parameter instead!

    * Update setting can set username and email but does not check if they are duplicated.

+   * For recommendation, we use user-based recommendation.
+The problems with this method are that in the early stage of the product, there is no sufficient user's behaviors data.
+Second, how to store the users' similarity to the relational database is a question.
+The space complexity of the data will be O(n^2).